-You don’t need to be Agile to be agile, but Agile is mainstream.
+You don’t need to be Agile, but Agile is mainstream.
 Other options include DevOps, Lean, Product Management, Modern Agile, and Shape Up.

-Whatever the path, what’s needed is a behaviour set that demonstrates agility in action – perception, sense, results, and improvement in a direction.
+Whatever the path, what’s needed is a behavior set that demonstrates agility in action – perception, sense, results, and improvement in a direction.

 Whatever kind of agility you pursue, agility is not a team sport (Klaus Leopold).
 Telling a flower to grow has little utility (Pia-Maria Thorén).
-Yet management over-fills the hopper with work, refuses to prioritize within capacity, all the while asking for more velocity without cultivating an environment where performance can improve.
-Even worse, the honoring of commitments is given more respect than doing the next right thing.
+Yet management over-fills the hopper with work and refuses to prioritize within capacity while asking for more velocity without cultivating an environment where performance can improve.
+Even worse, honoring commitments is given more respect than doing the next right thing.

 Agility cannot be bought in a box.
 Sustainable growth of authentic organization agility is often missing in action.
-Executive, senior, mid-senior management needs to truly empower teams or be proactive themselves to declutter workflows, processes, systems, and impediments.
+Executive, senior, and mid-senior management must truly empower teams or be proactive to declutter workflows, processes, systems, and impediments.

 But where to start from here?